 Assistance Dogs are welcome but must be kept strictly under control.

 On some days visitors are able to meet and touch some of the collection.

 Discounts are available for school children.
-Teachers and professional carers that holds a carer card will be free, also wheelchair users come in free.
-Discounted rate for special needs.
+Teachers and professional carers that hold a carer card will be free.
 There are also discounts for groups of 10 or more.
 Click here for all other prices and opening times.